chtz/cursorinterpreter/README.md

 3. Run `npm run dev` to start the development server
 4. Open your browser to the displayed URL

+## Try it Out

+You can try the Cursor Interpreter without installation at: [https://chtz.github.io/cursorinterpreter/](https://chtz.github.io/cursorinterpreter/)

 ## Project Overview

 This project combines: